Terms and Conditions of Your Deposit Account

 You will not waive any rights you have to recover your loss against anyone who is obligated to repay, insure, or otherwise reimburse you for your loss.
 You will pursue your rights, or at our option, assign them to us so that we may pursue them.
 Our liability will be reduced by the amount you recover or are entitled to recover from these other sources.

 Address or Name Changes – You are responsible for notifying us of any change in your physical residence, mailing address, e-mail address or your name.
 Unless we agree otherwise, change of address or name (verifying documents may be required) must be made in writing, by each account holder.
-A change of address can also be requested electronically by completing the Change of Address form after signing on to view your accounts online at AMBK.com.
+A change of address may be submitted by mail or electronically by completing the Contact Information Form found on our website, AMBK.com, under Resources, and uploading the completed form after signing on to your online banking.
 Informing us of your address or name change on a check reorder form is not sufficient.
 We will attempt to communicate with you only by use of the most recent physical address or e-mail address you have provided to us.
 You agree that any notice or communication sent to you at the address noted in our records shall be effective until we have received an address change from you and have had a reasonable opportunity to act on it.
 If provided elsewhere, we may impose a service fee if we attempt to locate you.
 If you fail to notify us of a change of address or for any other reason a statement is returned to us, we may destroy the statement and any accompanying items that are returned to us.

 Dormant Accounts – If we are unable to contact you through the U.S. mail and you do not initiate activity in the account for a period of time, which may be defined by applicable law or regulation, we may treat the account as being dormant.
 You agree that we may charge inactivity fees on the account, in addition to any regular maintenance and other applicable fees, except as limited by law.
 Unless otherwise required by law you will not be entitled to recover any such fees, in the event that you reestablish contact with us.
 In order to protect your funds, you agree that if we have deemed your account to be dormant, we may refuse to pay items drawn or payable out of the account until you have reestablished contact with us.
 After your account has been dormant for a certain period of time, as determined by the applicable state law, the balance in your dormant account will be escheated to the state agency administering unclaimed property.
 Once your funds are escheated, we no longer have any liability or responsibility with respect to the funds.
 You must contact the state agency administrating unclaimed property in order to reclaim your escheated funds.
 Please refer to“Other Fees & Charges Disclosure” for additional information about applicable fees and charges.